ExoticDG/WeatherAlerts/README.md

 >

 >[!IMPORTANT]
 >This application is only avalible for Android[^1].
-As of 1/23/25 I will not be porting this to iOS[^2] and dont plan on ever doing so.
-Due to multiple reasons such as my dislike for iOS[^2] and the diffrences in coding apps for eatch operating system.
+As of 1/23/25 I will not be porting this to iOS[^2] and dont plan on ever doing so, due to multiple reasons such as my dislike for iOS[^2] and the diffrences in coding apps for each operating system.